-North Denmark in lockdown over mutated mink coronavirus fear
+North Denmark in lockdown over mutated virus in mink farms

 The coronavirus evolves constantly and, to date, there is no evidence that any of the mutations pose an increased danger to people.
 But Danish authorities were not taking any chances.

+Foreign Minister Jeppe Kofod on Friday called it “a unique mutation” and said it was “a very concerning development.”
+He added that Denmark had informed the World Health Organization and other international health bodies.

-In seven northern Denmark municipalities with some 280,000 residents sport and cultural activities have been suspended, public transportation has been stopped and regional borders have been closed.
+In seven northern Danish municipalities with some 280,000 residents sport and cultural activities have been suspended, public transportation has been stopped and regional borders have been closed.
 Only people with so-called “critical functions” such as police and health officials and different authorities are being permitted to cross municipal boundaries.

 People in the region have been urged to to be tested.
 As of Saturday, restaurants must close, and school students from fifth grade and up will switch to remote learning Monday.

-“We must knock down completely this virus variant,” Health Minister Magnus Heunicke said Thursday, adding that the mutated virus had been found in 12 people – 11 in northern Denmark and one in western Denmark.
+“We must knock down completely this virus variant,” Health Minister Magnus Heunicke said Thursday, adding that the mutated virus had been found in 12 people.

 Last month, Denmark started culling millions of minks in the north of the country after COVID-19 infections were reported among the stock there.
 Nationwide, at least 216 out of the 1,139 fur farms in Denmark have now been infected.

-Kaare Moelbak of Statens Serum Institut, a government agency that maps the coronavirus in Denmark, said the virus variant was registered in August and September, and no mutations have been found since, so it was not known if it “still exists.”
+Kaare Moelbak of Statens Serum Institut, a government agency that maps the coronavirus in Denmark, said the virus variant was registered in August and September, and no mutations have been found since, so it was not known if it still exists.
 The mutated virus was found in five mink farms, according to the government body.

-Officials at the World Health Organization said each case needs to be evaluated to determine if any of the changes mean the virus behaves differently.
+WHO officials said each case needs to be evaluated to determine if any of the changes mean the virus behaves differently.

 “We are a long, long way from making any determination of that kind,” said Mike Ryan, the WHO emergencies chief.
 He said that such mutations happen all the time in viruses.